Battling addiction and ready for treatment?

 - Alternative therapies: Alternative therapies such as yoga, meditation, or acupuncture can help reduce stress, improve physical and mental health, and enhance overall well-being.

-- Outdoor activities: Outdoor activities, such as hiking, fishing, or horseback riding, are a fun and enjoyable way to break up the treatment routine.
-They also allow patients to engage with nature, which can have a positive impact on mental health.
+- Outdoor activities: Outdoor activities, such as hiking, fishing, or horseback riding, are an enjoyable way to break up the treatment routine.
+They also allow patients to engage with nature, which can positively impact mental health.

 These additional services are just a few examples of what may be available at rehab centers.
-It’s important to consider whether any of them would support goals when choosing a rehab center.
+Considering whether they would support goals when choosing a rehab center is important.

 Questions to Ask Before Choosing a Rehab Center

-When you’re looking for a rehab facility, it’s not just about finding a place that can help you overcome your addiction—it’s also about finding one that will be able to meet your needs and goals.
+When you’re looking for a rehab facility, it’s not just about finding a place to help you overcome your addiction—it’s also about finding one that will meet your needs and goals.

 The best way to do this is by asking questions before committing yourself to treatment.